-At 31 March 2023, the Company's total liabilities exceeded its total assets by USD 52,273 (2022: USD 46,499).
+At 31 March 2024, the Company's total liabilities exceeded its total assets by USD 57,234 (2023: USD 52,273).
 The Directors have made an assessment of the Company's ability to continue as a going concern and are satisfied that the Company has the support of its shareholder to continue in business for the foreseeable future.
-Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.
+Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern (refer to Note 14).